 National tax revenues (general account) hit roughly 60 trillion yen in FY1990 during the bubble economy period.
-However, tax revenues later plunged due to tax cuts primarily in individual income tax and stagnant economic conditions.
+However, tax revenues later plunged due to stagnant economic conditions.
 In FY2009, national tax revenues dropped to about 39 trillion yen due to the Lehman Shock.
-An economic recovery and a consumption tax increase led to tax revenues in FY2018 to rise to 60.4 trillion yen.
+An economic recovery, etc. led to increase in tax revenues, resulting in the tax revenues of 60.8 trillion yen as of FY2020.